lx006097/LBeverly.GITHUB.IO/README.md

 The following text is an example of what can appear in this section.
 <br></br>

-## Product Owners
+## Team
-This department works on the following products:
+This team works on the following products:
   - Product 1
   - Product 2